asok/asok.github.io/_posts/2018-02-25-fun-with-case-equality-method.md

 => true
 ```

 Despite being a well known feature the case quality method is not being used so much in the wild.
-I think that developers could reach for it it more often as it makes your code more readable and prettier at the same time.
+I think that developers could reach for it more often as it makes your code more readable and prettier at the same time.